 12:00 pm – Vermont History Museum, 109 State Street, Montpelier

 7:00 pm – Memorial Lounge, Waterman Building, University of Vermont, Burlington

 Vermonters have always been proud that their state was the first to outlaw slavery in its constitution—but is that what really happened?
-Professor Harvey Amani Whitfield of the University of Vermont will present the results of his research into primary sources as he uncovers the true history of slavery in Vermont.
-Professor Whitfield's new book on the topic, The Problem of Slavery in Vermont, 1777-1810, will be published by the Vermont Historical Society in February 2014.
+Professor Harvey Amani Whitfield of the University of Vermont presented the results of his research into primary sources as he uncovered the true history of slavery in Vermont.
+Professor Whitfield's new book on the topic, The Problem of Slavery in Vermont, 1777-1810, was published by the Vermont Historical Society in February 2014.

 MLK Day programs at the Vermont Historical Society

 Since 1986 and the first federal Martin Luther Day King Jr. Day, the Vermont Historical Society has been sponsoring programs that highlight civil rights in Vermont.
 Here are a few posters from past events and a complete list of the programs we have sponsored.

 - 2013: Journey's End: Destination of a Dream

 - 2012: Discovering Black Vermont: African American Farmers in Hinesburgh 1790-1890

 Gaandi, Somalia; Htar Htar Yu, Burma; Pierre Mujomba, Democratic Republic of Congo

 - 2010: No Irish Need Apply: Attitudes toward Irish Immigrants in Nineteenth-Century Vermont